Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Regularization in direct data-driven control via convex relaxations

-Note that \eqref{eqn:DD-SPC} differs slightly from the classical SPC formulation and we call it \texttt{Hankel-form SPC}.
-In particular, the classical SPC does not involve the use of a Hankel matrix; instead, it employs an explicit multi-step predictor (also see Remark \ref{rem: diff-bi-form}).
-For self-completeness, we provide further details in Appendix \ref{appendix:equal-spc-ddspc}.
+It is not difficult to derive the unique optimal solution $H^*_\s$ for the inner problem in \eqref{eqn:bi-level-SPC}, which can be obtained via Moore–Penrose inverse as ${H}^*_\s = \col(U_\p, Y_\p, U_\f, M)$ where $M = Y_\f \Pi_1$ with Then, the bi-level problem \eqref{eqn:bi-level-SPC} is equivalent to Note that \eqref{eqn:DD-SPC} differs slightly from the classical SPC formulation, and we call it Equality-form \texttt{SPC}.
+In particular, the classical SPC does not involve the use of an identified trajectory library $H_\s^*$; instead, it employs an explicit multi-step predictor (also see Remark \ref{rem: diff-bi-form}).
+We provide further details in Appendix \ref{appendix:equal-spc-ddspc}.